English Français

 TCalClass(tds, fcn, varexpinput, varexpoutput, ns=1, option="")

-It takes up to six elements, four of which are compulsory:
+It takes up to six arguments, two of which are optional:

-1. tds: a TDataServer object containing only an attribute for every parameter to be calibrated.
-This is the TDataServer object called tdsPar, defined in Section XI.2.1.
+1. tds: a TDataServer object containing one attribute for each parameter to be calibrated.
+This is the tdsPar, defined in Section XI.2.1.

 2. fcn: the second argument is either the name of the function or a pointer to this function.
-A good knowledge of this function implies that the user must know in which order the input and output variables are provided.
+The user must know the exact order of the input and output variables of this function.

-3. varexinput: the list of input variables in the correct order, as an admixture of the reference attributes and the parameter attributes.
+3. varexinput: a colon-separated list of input variables, in the correct order, mixing reference attributes and parameter attributes.

-5. ns: the number of samples to be produced.
-This field only applies to methods for which more than one configuration are expected which is not the case for local minimisation with a single point initialisation but also for linear Bayesian analysis (see Section XI.4).
+5. ns (optional): the number of samples to be produced.
+This parameter is only relevant for methods that return multiple configurations (either multiple solutions to the minimisation problem or samples from the posterior distribution).
+It is not used for local minimisation with single-point initialisation, nor for linear Bayesian analysis (see Section XI.4).
 The default value is 1.

-6. option: the option that can be applied to the method.
-The option common to all calibration classes (so those defined in the TCalibration class) are discussed in Section XI.2.3.4.
+6. option (optional): the option that can be applied to the method.
+Options common to all calibration classes (those defined in the TCalibration class) are discussed in Section XI.2.3.4.

 # Define the dataservers